clairey-zx81/json-model/BACKLOG.md

 ## Current Tasks

+- [x] all: remove dynamic compiler code, tests and doc.
 - [ ] tests: refactor all tests with `pytest` to avoid SSD file delete/create cycles
 - [ ] static: or, xor, disjunction
 - [ ] c-backend: prefix type name and extensions with `jm_`